 Regardless of these concerns, the Board is likely to revisit this issue in the coming years.
 And, should it seek to return to the Sturgis rule, the Board should address and resolve these issues.
 It is unlikely to do so, however; indeed, these very issues were raised in Sturgis, where they were disregarded by the majority.
 See Sturgis, 331 N.L.R.B. at 1307 (noting, in response to concerns about its holding, that the Board is "confident that the collective-bargaining process encouraged by the Act . . . is capable of meeting the changing conditions and challenges posed by bargaining in these units.").
-The Board's confidence in this regard may be misplaced and, regardless, should not substitute for careful analysis of the very real practical problems that the Sturgis rule has the potential to create.
+The Board's confidence in this regard may be misplaced and, in any event, should not substitute for careful analysis of the very real practical problems that the Sturgis rule has the potential to create.

-c.
-Developments in Laws on Union Salts: Definition of "Employee" and Backpay Rules workplace.
+d.
+Developments in Laws on Union Salts: Definition of "Employee" and Backpay Rules

+The new Board is also likely to revisit issues relating to the protection of union organizers, known as "union salts," who pose as job applicants for the purpose of organizing a workplace.
 For instance, the Board may alter the proper definition of "employee" in the union salting context.
 The Board in Toering Electric Co., 351 N.L.R.B.
 225 (2007), held that union salts may not always be considered employees within the meaning of the Act, noting that "a Section 2(3) employee is someone genuinely interested in seeking to establish an employment relationship with the employer."
 Id. at 228.
 For this reason, the Board abandoned the previous implicit "presumption that any individual who actually applies for a job is entitled to protection as a Section 2(3) employee."
 Id. at 231.
 Prior to Toering Electric, the Board presumed that an individual who submitted an application for employment was a section 2(3) employee and thus entitled to protection against discriminatory hiring practices.
 See, e.g., Progressive Elec., Inc. v.
 NLRB, 453 F.3d 538, 551-53 (D.C.
 Cir.
 2006), enforcing 344 N.L.R.B.
 426 (2005).
 Finally, the Board imposed on the General Counsel the ultimate burden of proving an individual's "genuine interest in seeking to establish an employment relationship with the employer" in order to establish a valid discrimination claim.